sahilgupta/sbi-fx-ratekeeper/README.md

 # SBI Historical Forex Rates

 Section 26 of the ITR advises using SBI TTBR as reference foreign exchange rates for calculating capital gains.
+SBI publishes these forex rates daily but does not provide a way to access  historical data.
+Well, no more.

-The rates are:
+This project downloads and stores daily SBI forex rates in a CSV file, with separate files for each currency.
+For example, SBI_REFERENCE_RATES_USD.csv has only the USD data.

-- Updated daily in the CSV files, automatically
+- The new rates are added daily, automatically
-- Easily accessible in Microsoft Excel or Google Sheets
+- Fully compatible with Microsoft Excel or Google Sheets

 **Note:**

-If you want to double check, the PDF files downloaded from SBI servers are available in the *pdf_files* folder.
-The reference rates to be used are on the 2nd page of the PDF.
+The PDF files from SBI servers are also available in the *pdf_files* folder.
+The reference rates are on the 2nd page of each PDF.

 ## Known Limitations

-Data prior to Dec 2022 is not complete.
-I am not aware of any good way to backfill it.
-Please feel free to reach out if you know of a credible way.
+Note that data prior to Dec 2022 is NOT complete and there is no known reliable way to backfill it.
+Please reach out to me if you know of workaround.

 ### Credits

-Data prior to Dec 2022 would not have been possible if not for the amazing work of [Shivam Khandelwal](https://github.com/skbly7).
+Credit for data prior to Dec 2022 goes to the amazing work of [Shivam Khandelwal](https://github.com/skbly7).
 He has been saving the PDF files of SBI's daily forex rates on GitHub since 2020 at [https://github.com/skbly7/sbi-tt-rates-historical]